 Latoya Small’s scholarship is informed by her work in clinical social work practice and community-based research.

 Dr. Small takes a collaborative approach in her scholarship, recognizing that traditional intra-disciplinary boundaries can impede the development of effective and sustainable research interventions.
-Her work aims to produce accessible, evidence-informed interventions that bolster youth development and maternal health.
+Her work aims to produce accessible, evidence-informed interventions that bolster youth development and women’s health.